astronomer/docs/software_versioned_docs/version-0.32/disaster-recovery.md

 - The Kubernetes cluster state and Astronomer Postgres database.
 - ElasticSearch, Prometheus, and Alertmanager persistent volume claims (PVCs).

 You should never back up Redis PVCs.
-Restoring Redis can result in conflicting Airflow and Celery task state information.
+Restoring Redis can result in conflicting Apache Airflow® and Celery task state information.

 Read below for specific instructions for how to backup these components.